 The museum presents various science-related subjects sorted into – currently eleven – semi-permanent galleries entitled Miracle of Science, Phenomena, Machine park, Amazing constructions, Water world, The joy of science, Water Power, Teen facts, Laboratory, Journey through the mind, and Smart Technology.
 The exhibitions feature interactive and multimedia exhibits, 3D reconstructions and models, and a large ensemble of specimens.

-NEMO’s exhibition, installation views, photos by DigiDaan
+NEMO’s exhibition, installation views, photos by DigiDaan, courtesy of NEMO.

-One of the most popular features of the center, the Nemo panoramic roof terrace is an outdoor space, overlooking Amsterdam’s historical center, equipped with seating spaces and fountains, which also features an open-air exhibition, entitled Energetica, composed of installations aimed to demonstrate how energy is conveyed by wind, water, and sunlight.
+One of the most popular features of the center, the Nemo panoramic roof terrace is an outdoor space, overlooking Amsterdam’s historic center, equipped with seating spaces and fountains, which also features an open-air exhibition, entitled Energetica, composed of installations aimed to demonstrate how energy is conveyed by wind, water, and sunlight.

 NEMO also hosts temporary exhibitions, workshops, and educational programs.

 The museum’s building, fully accessible to people with disabilities, includes two cafes, one situated on the panoramic terrace and open in summer, and another located in the museum’s lobby.